A bone marrow

 Specific conditions for which the test may be performed:

-- A body-wide fungal infection (
+- A body-wide fungal infection (for example,

 - A white blood cell cancer called